kapetacom/codegen-target-docker/test/resources/examples/backend/kapeta.md

 #### Environment Variables
-To map the kapeta-specific environment variables to the ones your code expects you define a `kapeta.env` file in the root of the block.
+To map the kapeta-specific environment variables to the ones your code expects you define a `kapeta.config.env` file in the root of the block.
 In here you set the environment variables that your block expects to use and map them to the kapeta-specific ones.